CommandDash/packages/dash_agent/README.md

 }
 ```

-The above sample AgentConfiguration object taking data sources and supported commands.
-Both of them are explained below:
+The above AgentConfiguration registers your data sources and supported commands.

-- `DataSource`: Data sources will enable you to pass on any form of data that your agent might need to perform its intended tasks.
+- `DataSource`: Data sources enables you to provide any form of data that your agent might need to perform its intended tasks.
-- `Command`: Commands are the specialised tasks you want your agents to perform (like understanding the developer query, refactoring, code generation, etc).
+- `Command`: Commands are the specialised tasks you want your agents to perform (like answering developer's query, refactoring, code generation, etc).

 ### Datasource